andrerpena/react-mde/docs-md/readme-old.md

 `React-mde` currently depends on:

 - Font Awesome - For the icons
+- Showdown - For rendering the markdown preview

 `React-mde` used Font Awesome 4.7.* as an NPM dependency before 3.*.
 Now Font Awesome needs to be installed separately [using your preferred method](https://fontawesome.com/how-to-use/svg-with-js).
 The easiest is just add this to `<head/>`: